Just Press Enter

 You're Not Writing a Legal Contract

-Every extra second you spend "perfecting" a prompt is a second you're not getting an answer.
-And here's the uncomfortable truth: your polished version probably isn't meaningfully better than your rough draft.
+Every extra second you spend "perfecting" a prompt is a second you're not getting an answer, and your polished version isn't meaningfully better than your rough draft anyway.

-The model doesn't grade your grammar.
-It doesn't judge run-on sentences.
-It's not going to think less of you.
+The model doesn't grade your grammar or judge run-on sentences, and it's not going to think less of you.
 It's just trying to help.

 The Compound Cost